 Jeff and Larry’s Backyard BBQ tour came to Charlotte, NC at the PNC Music Pavilion on Friday evening.
 This event included hours of entertainment including stand-up comedy by Jeff Foxworthy and Larry The Cable Guy and concerts by Foghat and The Marshall Tucker Band.
 It was the perfect event as a cool breeze entered the amphitheater as the summer season wrapped up.

-Larry The Cable Guy could be seen mingling with guests on the right side of the stage.
+Larry The Cable Guy could be seen mingling with guests on the right side of the stage before the event started.
 Foghat came out with Larry as Bryan Bassett, lead guitarist, hit a few riffs while Larry sang “Heyyy, do it now.”
 Larry later explained that Bassett was the original guitarist for Wild Cherry back in the day, and he always wanted to sing the beginning of “Play That Funky Music.”
 Foghat then got back into gear with “Fool For The City.”

 Foghat was anchored by sole original member drummer Roger Earl.
 The rest of the band was rounded out by Bassett, singer/guitarist Charlie Huhn and bassist Rodney O’Quinn.
 Foghat featured a couple of deeper cuts, “Home In My Hand” and “Stone Blue”.
 The fast paced “Honey Hush” was up next with the entire band keeping the speeding train on the tracks.